adrian-mezei/angular-nest-template/backend/README.md

 ## Logging

 The application uses `winston` to handle logging.
-Configurations can be edited in the config YAML file and through environment variables.
+Configurations can be edited in the config JSON file and through environment variables.
 Logs can be written to the console or to files, they can be colorized and formatted, and log levels can also be set.

 ## Development